thisisartunion/kekbot/README.md

 ---

 > Usage <br>

-Change config.json with config and prefix.
+Change config.json with token and prefix.

 ### To-do (priority = more-or-less the position, kinda):